arestivo/slides/markdown/relationalmodel.md

 # Step 3.
 One-to-one relationships

-When **none** of the entities has a total participation in the relationship choose.
+When **none** of the entities has a total participation in the relationship choose either one.
+Normally we choose the one with less rows.

 ![](../assets/relationalmodel/step3a.png)